cornell-colab/SGFDH-2021/W5.Basic Text Analysis with Voyant/W5 Game Plan.md

     * Early English Books Online - https://quod.lib.umich.edu/e/eebogroup/
     * Project Gutenberg - https://www.gutenberg.org/

-#### 2. Windows users, you may wan tto download Chrome and make sure it is running.
+#### 2. Windows users, you may wan to download Chrome and make sure it is running.
 Voyant can be a little buggy with Firefox.
 I think Edge is OK.
 Mac users, I believe Safari will work fine, and there is also a Chrome version for your platform.

 #### 3. Come to the session prepared to share your screen.